 Thanks to the PADI Advanced Open Water course, you will gain new skills:

 - Dive to 30 metres with an equally qualified buddy

 This higher-level course is not only about getting deeper.
 Our objective is to give you more confidence in your own skills so you can do new activities underwater.
 Among them, you could dive in the drift current of Komodo Island or explore the dive wreck in Western Australia.

-Everything you need is included:
+Everything that is included: